shadowman-lab/shadowman.reports/roles/build_report_linux/README.md

 build_report_linux
 ========

 Installs Apache and creates a report based on facts from Linux services and packages modules.
 Utilize var "detailedreport=false" if you do not need packages or services information.
-Use in combination with scan_packages and scan_services modules included in the collection for the detailed report

 Requirements
 ------------